 Students will choose one from each of these banks of subjects.
-Arts and Technologies subjects are studied intensively for a term in each subject.
+Arts and Technologies subjects are studied for a semester in each subject.

 The curriculum for Year 7 will provide our students with rich opportunities to explore their interests and passions.
 It is an exciting phase in their lives and we are excited to share the journey with you.